Category: teaching

 Introduction to Dynamic Systems (ES 2503)

-This freshman/sophomore level course introduces students to the analysis of moving systems with rigid bodies subject to various forces.
+This first year/sophomore level course introduces students to the analysis of moving systems with rigid bodies subject to various forces.
 The focus will be on the kinematics and kinetics of particles and rigid bodies such that a firm understanding is developed to solve practical problems.
 Fundamental principles describing the motion and acceleration are discussed along with the associated mathematical techniques.
 The topics covered include kinematics of particles and rigid bodies, equations of motion, work-energy methods, and impulse and momentum.
 Varied topics will be explored with some exploited in detailed.
 Software tools applicable in this area will also be used in this course.
 Additional details can be found in the undergraduate catalog.

 Class Structure